w3c/wcag3/guidelines/groups/consistency-across-views/consistency/consistent-navigation-labels.md

 status: developing
 ---

-The labelling of navigation items within blocks of navigation that are repeated on multiple pages/views of the product or process is consistent.
+The labelling of navigation items within blocks of navigation that are repeated on multiple pages/views in the :term[conformance scope] or process is consistent.

 :::except-when
-* Labels for navigation items that are marked as 'current' within the product or process.
+* Labels for navigation items that are marked as 'current' within the :term[conformance scope] or process.
 :::

 :::ednote